viditforsv/shriarya_lms_next/src/lib/filters/README.md

 # Advanced Filter Plugin System

-A reusable, plugin-based advanced filtering system for the ShriArya LMS that supports complex logical operations like "difficulty of 9 OR difficulty of not 8".
+A reusable, plugin-based advanced filtering system for Shrividhya Classes that supports complex logical operations like "difficulty of 9 OR difficulty of not 8".

 ## 🏗️ Architecture